EmploymentCrossing

 Email is a powerful addition to the project manager’s toolbox.
 Used properly in appropriate situations, it can disseminate or gather information quickly and efficiently.
 Used inappropriately, it can cause confusion and frustration.
 This is the lesson I’ve learned the hard way and tried to teach my students.

 What should be your primary means of communication with stakeholders?
-It should be a medium, which works best to achieve your goals.
+It should be the medium which works best to achieve your goals.

 About the Author: